-SCOR Reinsurance Asia Pacific PTE LTD, signed in October 2013 a sale and purchase agreement to acquire in state of future completion two floors in a leasehold building under construction in Singapore, which will be fully occupied by SCOR.
-As at 31 December 2013, SCOR Reinsurance Asia Pacific PTE LTD has not yet the use of the offices which is contingent upon the delivery of the building.
+SCOR Reinsurance Asia Pacific PTE LTD, signed in October 2013 a sale and purchase agreement to acquire in state of future completion two floors in a leasehold building under construction in Singapore.
+In 2014, four units of an additional floor were acquired in the same building.
+As at 31 December 2014, SCOR has not yet the use of the offices which is contingent upon the delivery of the building, expected in 2017.
+In November 2014, the floors formerly occupied by SCOR in another building were sold.